 To graduate from IS, each student must complete at least 40 hours of community service between the summer before ninth grade and June of the Senior year.
 Community service is entered into the Naviance system.
 Please see your Counselor or the Counseling Secretary for more information.
 See Community Service for more information.

 Every year in the spring, the entire student body, along with teachers and parent volunteers, leave the confines of the classroom to expand their knowledge.
 Focus Week is designed to teach students that learning can happen outside the classroom.
 Participation in Focus Week is required to meet the Career and Technical Education elective credits for graduation.
-Each teacher chooses an activity where he/she can help the students better their education.
-Whether the activity is traveling to a foreign country, learning how to design web pages, or exploring the world of public transportation in Portland, each student comes away from these experiences with valuable learning that will last well into their adulthood.
+Each teacher chooses an activity where he/she/they can help the students better their education.
+Whether the activity is traveling to a foreign country, learning how to design web pages, or exploring the world of urban planning each student comes away from these experiences with valuable learning that will last well into their adulthood.
 Focus Week is a critical asset to the education and lives of our students..

 International School students are expected to demonstrate the highest standards of academic, personal, and social integrity.
 True academic achievement and advancement is only attained when students produce original and authentic coursework.
 Classroom and assignment grades should be an accurate indication of a student’s own work and knowledge.
 Academic dishonesty is the misrepresentation by a student of his or her performance.
 Cheating is an attempt by the student to show a level of skill that is not a true reflection of ability.
 Plagiarism is taking another individual’s work and passing it off as the student’s own work without giving credit to the original writer.
-Cheating is grounds for disciplinary action up to and including loss of credit on the assignment or exam
+Plagiarism, academic dishonesty, and cheating are grounds for disciplinary action up to and including loss of credit on the assignment or exam.

 International School Values